 Do you need an expert to begin putting these principles to work for you?
 Not really.
 With a positive attitude, you can get a good start by using some of the following tips.

 All of us respond to colors subjectively, yet the use of some colors seem to work with more success than others.
 As an example, the Chinese believe that red brings luck, probably the reason that Chinese brides wear scarlett.
 They paint their front doors red as an invitation to happiness.
 Pinks, plums and purples would have the same effect.
+Green is considered to be a color of freshness, growth and peace, which makes it ideal for a bedroom.
+Dark greens, and other dark colors, are considered too heavy for indoor use.
+(Thus, the dark green wall of my bedroom made it a very bad choice, particularly off-balance against the stark white of the remaining walls.)

 Light blues work well, but dark blue shades are thought to make one too introspective.